sindresorhus/got/readme.md

 Type: `boolean`\
 Default: `true`

 Decompress the response automatically.
-This will set the `accept-encoding` header to `gzip, deflate, br` on Node.js 11.7.0+ or `gzip, deflate` for older Node.js versions, unless you set it yourself.

-Brotli (`br`) support requires Node.js 11.7.0 or later.
+This will set the `accept-encoding` header to `gzip, deflate, br` unless you set it yourself.

 If this is disabled, a compressed response is returned as a `Buffer`.
 This may be useful if you want to handle decompression yourself or stream the raw compressed data.